 There is no custom of tipping in Japan, so people are not used to any extra cash left on the table and it may be interpreted as a nuisance in some cases.
 As noted above, you are not be expected to tip, but you are expected to buy the barmen drinks, so think of that as your tip!

 ・Don't take what the male staff say seriously

 Boys bars are full of smooth talkers to make women happy.
 Remember you are their princess only inside the bar.
 Once you leave, you are nobody.
 So don't be deceived by any flattery.

 Lastly, let’s look at some districts with a large number of boys bars.

-An area for business women in Japan, with a lot of boys bars for the general public which receive popularity over customers from a wide range of age groups.
+An area frequented by Japanese business women, with a lot of boys bars for the general public which are popular with customers from a wide age range.

-The representative youth-oriented district in Japan thus the staff in most boys bars are young and cheerful.
+The emblematic district for young people in Japan, so the staff in most boys bars are young and cheerful.